Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Always wins!"

 Daar growled smugly.
 "Damn right.
 Anyhow.
 One thing ol’ Keeda was *good* at stealin’, though, was the affections o’ pretty females.
-But there was one…*just* one...called Anttiri who never even flicked an ear at ‘im."
+But there was one…*just* one... called Anttiri who never even flicked an ear at ‘im."

 "Did she sell tacos?"